weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 2. create a branch for these changes
     1. Using a branch is the default behavior for wego.
 This will be configurable in the config file.
 Users might want to configure wego to push directly to the main branch so they don’t have to go through a PR review cycle.
 Application developers running wego against a local k8s cluster likely won’t need the overhead.
     2. generate an app.yaml file to capture the application metadata.
 See wego application
-    3. create an &lt;app name>-gitops-runtime.yaml file in the target/&lt;app name> directory containing the source, notification, helm, kustomize controllers as necessary
+    3. create an &lt;app name&gt;-gitops-runtime.yaml file in the target/&lt;app name&gt; directory containing the source, notification, helm, kustomize controllers as necessary
     4. Commit changes to the branch
     5. Push to a git server (will need to be defined in the gitops-runtime file
     6. Create PR for branch (MR in GitLab)
 3. _Skipped_
-4. When PR is approved and merged, gitops runtime from the previous step will deploy the &lt;app name>-gitops-runtime.yaml which will deliver the app to the cluster.
+4. When PR is approved and merged, gitops runtime from the previous step will deploy the &lt;app name&gt;-gitops-runtime.yaml which will deliver the app to the cluster.
     7. If wego has been configured to commit to the main branch, this step will be unnecessary
 5. GitOps runtime engages to deliver the WeGOApp to the cluster